Image Data

 Heritage Images

-There are two aspects to heritage images from the Wiki perspective, the first is images held in this wiki, and the second and more significant is references to images that have been published.
+There are two aspects to heritage images from the Wiki perspective, the first is images held in this wiki (as image files), and the second and more significant is references to images that have been published.
 Each of these are important but quite different and it is only recently that a structured way of storing and accessing heritage images on the wiki has been developed.
-This is in direct response to various interest groups sharing heritage photos on the likes of Facebook, where there is no structure at all.
-To try and find an image that you know has been viewed there before can be nigh impossible.
+This is in direct response to various interest groups sharing heritage photos on the likes of Facebook, where there is little to no structure and to try and find an image that you know has been viewed there before can be nigh impossible.
 The original focus of this wiki was to create a means of indexing references to published images, with a preliminary process developed, but there is still a lot of work to do in that area.

 Stored Heritage Images

-I have developed a process for managing images to be saved (uploaded) to the wiki.
-The uploading of an image file is very easy, the challenge is to know what the image has been named.
-For this reason I have opted for a random name (i.e. a number) and rely on a database entry to record details about the image in a structured way.
+A process has been developed for managing heritage images that need to be saved (uploaded) to the wiki.
+The actual uploading of an image file is very easy, a standard wiki process, but the challenge is to know what the image is to be, or has been named.
+For this reason I have opted for a random name (i.e. a number) but prefixed with the word "Image-".
+It will rely on a database entry to record details about the image in a structured way.
+Each of these Image records will have their own wiki page where even more extensive detail can be kept.
 While this is still early days, the database table and data entry forms have been created and are able to be used.
 The system used to auto generate the image number needs to be rethought due to the lag between creating the record, and the database being updated.
 This usually means the user is ready to process a second image when the database does not know that the previous image is loaded yet, so an incorrect number is generated.
 There will be a tidy solution for this I have not discovered yet.

 Published Images

 A further aim of this wiki is to create an index to images that have appeared in publications (books, magazines, newspapers etc).
 This will be a significant body of work and will need to grow over quite a number of years.
-It should allow rapid searching for images at various railway locations and of various railway things and people.
+It should ultimately allow rapid searching for images at various railway locations and of various railway things and people.
+There is a cross-over between 'stored heritage images' and 'published images' in that most 'stored images' will have been published somewhere, but there will be many many more 'published images' than stored ones.
+However, they will all be managed in the same way, in that each gets a wiki page, and those 'published' imag3es will automatically have the image appear on the page while if there is no stored image the page will just consist of text.
+Pages that relate to a stored image only will have even less text displaying on the page.